Rambo-Li/Leetcode/README.md

     use multiple pointers going at different speed or start point.
 7. Trees.
     --- one pointer with stack or queue
     Next operation is not enough for tree element traversal, so you need a stack or queue to hold the branches.
+Because of the unknown depth of either side, recursion sometimes is the only choice.